-We deliver hands-on workshops, masterclasses, seminars, lectures and short courses across the UK and overseas each year.
+We deliver hands-on workshops, masterclasses, seminars, lectures and short courses across the UK and overseas, and webinars online, each year.

 Since 1930 the SPAB’s Lethaby Scholarship has offered an unrivalled training opportunity to architects, surveyors and structural engineers in the early stages of their career.